vincelaq/tron-lightcycle-game/README.md

   - Add music and sound effects (Added Jun 29 2021)

 ## Challenges:
-Every challenge was solved by "googling"
+Every challenge was solved by "googling" or trail/error
   - Creating logic for box to "move" was very abstract because the box isn't actually moving.
 Overcame this by analyzing the "movement" step-by-step:
     1. Identify the different grid positions
     2. Identify player position with an index equal to the grid position